 And my house is in a constant state of messy…I’m there with (almost) all of them, all the time!
 The kitchen is always in use…So, yes—I had to get okay with this (and thank goodness I found the FlyLady–she is my cleaning guru…go get her free help!!).
 There will be a quieter, cleaner season of life—but now is not it!
 On the bright side, my kids have had lots of opportunities to learn life skills—cleaning, cooking, and changing a few diapers!

 I’d Do It All Again

 I would homeschool them all again in a heartbeat.
-And I’m so thankful to be starting again with my youngest three children (6-year-old son and 3-year-old twin daughters)—hopefully I’ll do it just a little bit better.
+And I’m so thankful to be doing it all again with my youngest three children (10-year-old son and 7-year-old twin daughters)—hopefully I’ll do it just a little bit better.
 With more patience, wisdom, and love…not taking any of the time for granted.

-If you are thinking about homeschooling—I hope my story helps and encourages you.
+If you’re thinking about homeschooling—I hope my story helps and encourages you.
 I know how hard it is to take that first step!
+(Here’s another another post with all my best advice about getting started!)
 And if you ultimately decide homeschooling isn’t the best for you and your family–know that’s okay too!